 Cosmetology, Barber Conversion, Associate of Applied Science

-- Is designed to prepare students with the technical skills and theoretical knowledge required for an entry-level position in the barber profession;
+- Is designed to prepare students (with a current cosmetologist license) with the technical skills and theoretical knowledge required for an entry-level position in the barber profession;

 - Offers students the opportunity to complete the 300 hours of required training to be eligible to take the Texas Department of Licensing and Regulation Class A barber examination; and

 - Prepares students to be barber stylists to include shaving, men’s grooming, styling, and more.

 Prior to entering the Barber Conversion program, students must hold a valid Texas Department of Licensing and Regulation cosmetology license.
 In accordance with Texas House Bill 1508, the College informs all students in this program who may have a criminal background that a criminal history could keep graduates from being licensed by the state of Texas.
 Students with any questions about their background and licensure may speak with the Department Chair.

 Plan of Study

 |CSME 1405||Fundamentals of Cosmetology||4|